ozgurbozcaga/surfacetemp/README.md

 ## Repository Structure

-- **`your_notebook.ipynb`**: The Jupyter notebook containing the replication code for generating the temperature trend plot.
+- **`Temp_anomaly.ipynb`**: The Jupyter notebook containing the replication code for generating the temperature trend plot.
 The notebook reads the dataset and generates a plot similar to the one on the linked webpage.
 - **`temp.xlsx`**: The Excel file containing the temperature data used for the analysis.
 This dataset is used to replicate the surface temperature plot.
 - **`README.md`**: This file, which provides details about the repository contents and instructions for use.